rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Let's discuss TR 104

-LBR: there's still a draft
+LBR: There's still a draft

-AWB: people have probably not reviewed it adequately to vote on it yet.
+AWB: People have probably not reviewed it adequately to vote on it yet.
 Post a link here for TR104.

 __[link](https://github.com/tc39/test262/blob/master/Draft%20TR%20ECMA-104%202nd%20edition.doc)__